My Frequently Asked Questions, below, will answer most of your mirimiri queries:

 Everything and everyone has a spiritual home.
 In the Maori world of Polynesia it is known as our Tu-ranga-wae-wae, ‘the place where we stand tall.’
 That ‘sanctuary’ may or may not be our birthplace, as its power is of many realms.
 Wisdom of the Four Winds has its spiritual home in Aotearoa New Zealand, a unique gift to the world.

 Mirimiri shouldn’t hurt .Occasionally there is a mild aching when I apply pressure over “knots” and other areas of muscle tension.
 If the pressure is too strong for you, let me know.

 Most people feel calm and relaxed after a treatment.
 Some people may experience mild temporary aching for a 24hr to 72hr period following a deep tissue mirimiri.

 - People with infectious skin diseases, such as rash or open wounds

 - Immediately after chemotherapy or radiation, unless recommended by your doctor

 - People prone to blood clots.
 There is a risk of blood clots being dislodged.
 If you have heart disease, check with your doctor before having a mirimiri.

 Mirimiri should not be done directly over bruises, inflamed skin, unhealed wounds, tumours, abdominal hernia or areas of recent fractures.

 Don’t eat a heavy meal before a mirimiri

-If its your first time, please arrive 5 minutes earlier to complete a form.
+If its your first time, please arrive 5 minutes earlier.